 Life in the Brigade

-The company is the most important unit of the more than 4,500-member Brigade of Midshipmen.
+The company is the most important unit of the more than 4,400-member Brigade of Midshipmen.
 Many of your most rewarding experiences at the Naval Academy are those you share with members of your company.
 You eat, sleep, study, drill, play and compete as teams with your company mates.
 You learn to trust and rely on each other.
 The company experience also gives you an idea of how things work in the Navy and Marine Corps, where small-unit cohesion, teamwork and morale are as important in peacetime operations as in combat.
-Each year, companies compete for the title, ‘Color Company,’ the best in the brigade.
-The year-long color competition among the 30 companies is one way company spirit is built.
+Each semester, companies compete for the title, ‘Color Company,’ the best in the Brigade.
+The semester-long color competition among the 30 companies is one way company spirit is built.
 Companies accumulate points for academic, professional and intramural excellence.
-The company with the most points is recognized at the Color Parade during Commissioning Week and then enjoys special privileges for the next year, including the honor of representing the Naval Academy at official functions such as presidential inaugurations.
+The two companies with the most points for each semester rare recognized at the Color Parade during Commissioning Week and then enjoy special privileges for the next year, including the honor of representing the Naval Academy at official functions such as presidential inaugurations.